βš–οΈ Not all costs are created equal

 The news: The $7,500 tax credit that Americans received from the government when they bought electric vehicles is no more, sparking predictions that EV sales will collapse without the incentive.

-What it means for young people: Many electric car buyers were counting on the tax credit, which gives you a discount on the amount of tax you owe, to lower the cost of their purchase.
-But now that the credit has disappeared, EVs typically cost more than they used to.
 Some people in the market for an electric car might adjust their budget to accommodate the higher price point, while others may skip buying an EV altogether.
 This scenario shows why a budget isn't a one-and-done document.
 It has to be updated regularly because income, prices (expenses), and financial goals can change.

 Tip for parents & mentors: If your child is saving up to buy an item that's on sale, discuss what they would do if the price went up before they could purchase it.
 Would they commit to saving a little longer?
 Pick a cheaper option?
 Or wait to buy when the item goes on sale again?
-This conversation can help drive home how budgeting isn't just about what your child wants, it's about what they can afford.

 Get in the Zone